Code-Institute-Submissions/project-two-6/README.md

 [Link to the live project](https://ip69719.github.io/project-two/)

-# Welcome to my Car Logos learning game!
+# Welcome to Gabriel's Car Logos learning game!
 The project idea was inspired by a six years old boy who loves cars.